doziermc/backend-gis-challenge/README.md

 - Instructions should be provided for an evaluator to:
   - Run the app locally and exercise the endpoint.
   - Run any automated tests locally.
-- Code should be in a git-clonable repo
+- Code should be in a git-clonable repo.

 ## How the challenge will be evaluated
 - Code will be subjectively evaluated as per a normal Code Review for quality.